jakowicz/github-batch-cloner/README.md

 This will create a file called \<github-handle\>-repos.txt, containing a list of all repositories SSH urls.

 ```
-# Assuming a Github organisation name of user handle of netflix
+# Assuming a Github organisation or user handle of netflix
 ./fetch-repos.js netflix
 ```